 LanguageTool Community

-Catalan Dutch English French German Polish Portuguese Russian Spanish Ukrainian
+Catalan Dutch English French German Polish Portuguese Spanish Ukrainian

-These are the errors that LanguageTool can detect.
-Visit the LanguageTool homepage to use it online or download it for free.
+These are some of the errors that LanguageTool can detect.
+Visit the LanguageTool homepage to use it online.

 Description Example Category